 Emily Redmond is an award-winning entrepreneur, author, and illustrator of humorous children's books.
 She also has extensive experience in marketing and advertising.
 She received her BFA from the Art School at the University of Hartford.
 She lives with her husband and two children in Wellesley, MA.

-Aaron Fleishman is Associate Director of the FIRST Program, a research infrastructure platform, at Beth Israel Deaconess Medical Center and Associate in Surgery in the Department of Surgery at Harvard Medical School in Boston, MA.
+Aaron Fleishman is Director of the FIRST Program, a research infrastructure platform, at Beth Israel Deaconess Medical Center and Associate in Surgery in the Department of Surgery in the Harvard Medical School in Boston, MA.
 He received his BA from the University of Massachusetts–Boston in Psychology and his Master of Public Health in Biostatistics and Epidemiology at Boston University.
-He lives with his wife and daughter in Jamaica Plain, MA.
+He lives with his wife and two children in Malden, MA.